 Category Winner - "Our Impact"

 The Watering Hole is part of my larger body of work focusing on the town of Menindee, NSW.
 In early 2019, Menindee suffered one of its most devastating environmental catastrophes ever, as over a million fish died in the Darling River at Menindee.
-I traveled to the town several times during the South Australia school holidays last summer and I photographed the unimaginable scenes of dying or dead animals, dying birds and the enormity of the dire situation there.
+I traveled to the town several times during the South Australia school holidays last summer and I photographed the unimaginable scenes of dying or dead animals & birds and, in general, the enormity of the dire situation there.
 The image was on display at the South Australian Museum and the Powerhouse Museum in Sydney in late 2019 and will be moving to other Australian states.

 2016 Bowness Prize Finalist - Wonderland